-It feels like only yesterday the phrase “there’s an app for that!” was being thrown into conversations left and right, followed up by an animated description of said app features was followed.
+It feels like only yesterday the phrase “there’s an app for that!”
+This was being thrown into conversations left and right.
+Then an animated description of said app features was followed.
 It also said that life is better with the app.
-Fast forward to today and the novelty of mobile and web apps has worn off; as access to the internet reaches more and more people, the mentality has shifted to “you don’t have an app for that?”
+Fast forward to today and the novelty of mobile and web apps has worn off.
+Access to the internet reaches more and more people.
+The mentality has shifted to “you don’t have an app for that?”

 A growing marketplace

-When deciding to embark on a mobile app development project, one of the first variables to look at is the size of the current market and what analysts predict it will be five years from now.
+When deciding a mobile app development project, the first variable to look is the size of the current market.
+Analyst prediction of the industry in the next five years is also important.

 The demand for apps will continue to grow as the physical devices that power apps become more affordable.
 In 2017, there were 178.1 billion mobile app downloads — and it is predicted that by the end of 2022 that the number of mobile app downloads will have jumped to 258.2 billion.
 1

-When we get up into the “billions,” it’s tempting to assume the opportunity is big enough that it doesn’t warrant further research.
+When we get up into billions, it’s tempting to assume the opportunity is big.
+It doesn’t warrant further research.
 However, this would be a mistake.
 In your evaluation, it’s important to remember that a larger market does not equal larger profits.

-As the print media industry can attest, simply moving content onto a digital platform and expecting the same payoff as an old business model is making a reckless gamble.
+Simply moving content onto a digital platform and expecting the same payoff is making a reckless gamble.
 You need to be certain that it will help you meet your business goals before developing a business app.
-It might be access to a bigger audience, the development of a new revenue stream, or a way to add value to existing customer relationships.
+It might be access to a bigger audience or the development of a new revenue stream.
+It can be also a way to add value to existing customer relationships.

-To fully understand if there is a market for your app idea, you need to incorporate industry data and trends that will impact your app.
+For market Understanding, you need to incorporate industry data and trends that will impact your app.
 Keep reading for stats relevant to fantasy football software.

-In the U.S. and Canada, the end of summer means the beginning of American football season — and now fantasy football season, a math-based game based on the real-life production of NFL players.
-Using fantasy football software, a player pays to create their “perfect” imaginary team which goes on to competes with other players teams throughout the season.
-The software compiles the numbers at the end of the season, numbers are compiled and the best fantasy football players win big prizes from the outcome of real-world games.
+In the U.S. and Canada, the end of summer means the beginning of the American football season.
+It now means fantasy football season.
+A math-based game based on the real-life production of NFL players.
+Using fantasy football software, a player pays to create their “perfect” imaginary team.
+It goes on to competes with other players teams throughout the season.
+The software compiles the numbers at the end of the season.
+The best fantasy football players win big prizes from the outcome of real-world games.

-Just like American football, fantasy football is a U.S.-Canada phenomenon and is classified as a game of skill (not a game of chance, which would fall under illegal gambling).
+Just like American football, fantasy football is a U.S.-Canada phenomenon.
+It is classified as a game of skill (not a game of chance, which would fall under illegal gambling).
 The Fantasy Sports Trade Association estimates that the industry is worth more than $7 billion a year in the US and Canada alone.
 2

 There are two business models that fantasy football covers:

-Fantasy football software developers have played a big role in helping businesses to leverage technology to monetize — and generate demand — for this once niche sport.
+Fantasy football software developers have played a big role.
+They help businesses to leverage technology to monetize and generate demand for this niche sport.
 Hence the need for a best fantasy football app comes as a no surprise as well.

-FanDuel and DraftKings, two of the largest names in the fantasy football business, fund their platforms by charging players a participation fee.
+FanDuel and DraftKings are two of the largest names in the fantasy football business.
+They fund their platforms by charging players a participation fee.
 The participation fee allows players to win NFL-sized payouts and prizes.
-Fantasy football businesses that charge a fee for participation take a cut and then allocate the remaining balance fund prizes and payouts.
-For reference, FanDuel takes approximately 10 percent of the fee; and, while 10 percent might not seem like a lot, when you consider that the industry is estimated to generate $14.4 billion in annual entry fees alone by 2020, it’s easy to see why an entrepreneur would want to cash in on the fantasy football craze.
+Fantasy football businesses that charge a fee for participation take a cut.
+After that, they allocate the remaining balance fund prizes and payouts.
+For reference, FanDuel takes approximately 10 percent of the fee.
+10 percent might not seem like a lot.
+When you consider that the industry is estimated to generate $14.4 billion in annual entry fees alone by 2020.
+It’s easy to see why an entrepreneur would want to cash in on the fantasy football craze.
 Estimating these figures, a potential scope for revenue generation is quite evident for a market best fantasy football app.

-Fantasy football website software makers have had to allocate portions of that 10 percent “rake” fee on regulatory battles and lobbying.
+Fantasy football website software makers had to allocate portions of that 10 percent “rake” fee on regulatory battles and lobbying.
 This is in addition to business expenses.

-Charging users a fee to access a platform isn’t a new business model, but it does require one to understand the tradeoffs that come with “premium” plans.
-For example, Spotify and Hulu have premium plans where users pay a monthly fee to access everything on the platform — and not be served advertisements (a feature that is important to these customers).
-Serving ads when charging users a fee is a very fine line that can easily be crossed if a company is in need of a new revenue stream (as DraftKings and FanDuel learned in 2016).
+Charging users a fee to access a platform isn’t a new business model.
+But it does require one to understand the tradeoffs that come with “premium” plans.
+For example, Spotify and Hulu have premium plans where users pay a monthly fee to access everything on the platform.
+They are not served advertisements (a feature that is important to these customers).
+Serving ads when charging users a fee is a very fine line.
+It can easily be crossed if a company is in need of a new revenue stream.
+DraftKings and FanDuel learned this in 2016.

 Around the same time that DraftKings and FanDuel opened their fantasy football websites up to nascent custom advertising (co-produced videos and tournament sponsorships), they also caught the attention of former New York Attorney General Eric Schneiderman — so pushback from “premium” players who would begin seeing ads on the platform was limited.
 3

-In contrast to fantasy football business models that derive revenue from player fees, there are others that are free for players to use — but come with ads attached.
+In contrast to fantasy football business models that derive revenue from player fees, there are others that are free.
+But they come with attached ads.
 Players on fantasy football websites, like Yahoo Sports, ESPN, and NFL.com, expect to see ads on these platforms because they are free to use.
-It’s the same mentality as to why people don’t mind seeing ads on Facebook and Google: if they aren’t paying for the product, they recognize that they are the product.
+It’s the same mentality as to why people don’t mind seeing ads on Facebook and Google.
+If they aren’t paying for the product, they recognize that they are the product.

 Advertising-based fantasy football websites are successful as a business model because they drive huge amounts of traffic.
 Whether its because they are the officially sanctioned association of the sport (NFL.com), are an iconic brand with multiple distribution channels (ESPN), or a 20-year-old sports website (Yahoo!
 Sports), these fantasy football websites have the added ability to cross-promote their other owned media assets (ensuring advertisers reach their goals and see a positive return on their investment).

 Like many other advertising-based businesses, some fantasy football websites leverage their free content to upsell additional services.
-For example, CBS Sports users can pay a fee and upgrade to receive the ability to customize choices and get access to more teams.
+For example, CBS Sports users can pay a fee and upgrade.
+It gives the ability to customize choices and get access to more teams.

 Just as the rules of every sport are different, each group of fantasy sports players will also unique.
 Before you embark on building fantasy football software, take the time to understand both the industry (and its regulations, if applicable), business model, and target audience.
 However, if you’ve checked off these boxes, keep reading for our guide on how to make a fantasy football website.